ballercat/walt/README.md

 Everything in WAlt as in WebAssembly must have a Type.
 Function are no exception to the rule.
 When a function is declared it's type is hoisted by the compiler behind the scenes.
 A function type is a list of parameters and a result type.

-:unicorn: Currently a custom functon type syntax is not implemented, but is required in order to use custom-function imports.
+:unicorn: Currently a custom function type syntax is not implemented, but is required in order to use custom-function imports.
 ```javascript
 import { log: Log } from 'console';
 type Log = (i32) => void